BrittaP/Git_started/course.md

 @enduml
 ```

+(The repository information is stored in a hidden folder in the repository directory)

 {{1}}
 ********************************************************************************

-**How does this work in an efficient way?**
+**How Does This Work**

-* When directories and files are added to the _index_, they are transformed to _trees_ and _blobs_ and are put on the list for the next commit
+* When directories and files in your workspace are added to the _index_, they are transformed to _trees_ and _blobs_ and are put on the list for the next commit

 ********************************************************************************